Inspection, Abstraction and Shipping Containers

-Although some people like to debate whether the introduction of the shipping container represented an incremental improvement or a breakthrough innovation, I’d like to point out an entirely different aspect of this story: a process improvement step yielded a plethora of benefits because the inspection step was eliminated.
+Although some people like to debate whether shipping containers were an incremental improvement or a breakthrough innovation, I’d like to note that a single process improvement step generated a multitude of benefits because the inspection step was eliminated.
 Inspection happened naturally the old way, without planning it explicitly; workers had to unpack all the boxes and crates from one truck and load them onto another truck, or a ship.
 It would be difficult to overlook a nuclear warhead or a few tons of pot.

 To make the system work, the concept of what was being transported was abstracted away from the problem, making the shipping container a black box.
 If all parties are trustworthy and not using the system for a purpose other than what was intended, this is no problem.
 But once people start using the system for unintended purposes, everything changes.